ozshy/traits/README.md

 2. Please download all files into a single directory on your computer.

-3. Don’t forget to reset the Working Directory.
+3. Don’t forget to reset the Working Directory: setwd("path").
+For R-Studio users: Menu: Session: Set Working Directory.

 -----------------------------------------------------------